 - https://www.gymshark.com/collections/new-releases/womens

-If you want to have subcategories on Shopify, it is possible, you’ll just still need to nest everything into the collections folder, like we see, again, with Gymshark above.
+If you want to have sub-collections on Shopify, it is possible, you’ll just need to nest everything into the collections folder, like /new-releases/shorts.

-We’ll go through how to make changes to the Shopify collection pages URLs step-by-step.
+We’ll go through how to make changes to the Shopify collection page URLs step-by-step.

 2. From Products, click Collections:

-3. Once you’ve chosen a collection scroll down to Search engine listing preview
+3. Once you’ve chosen a collection scroll down to the Search engine listing.

 How to change a blog URL on Shopify?